benjaminpieplow/burglarr/README.md

 ## Apps
 Each of the apps can be deployed "in one go", but I recommend doing them one at a time so errors can be addressed before they're repeated.

+There are (#todo) a few hard-coded settings that I was not able to massage into dynamic.

+`deploy/apps/nginx/nginx-manifest.yaml` -> Ingress -> Host: Set this to the FQDN used for incoming requests.
+I use OPNSense's NGINX, and they they [don't support](https://github.com/opnsense/plugins/issues/4396) rewriting this field, so ~~I~~ you have to adapt upstream to it.

 ```
 kubectl apply -f ./deploy/apps/sonarr/
 kubectl apply -f ./deploy/apps/radarr/